Suresh4723/Netflix-Clone/README.md

 # Netflix-Clone

-A Netflix clone created with [specify your tech stack: e.g., React, Node.js, Firebase, etc.].
-This project replicates the UI and basic features of Netflix, allowing users to browse, search, and watch video content.

-Table of Contents
+This is a Netflix clone application designed to mimic the look and feel of Netflix, allowing users to browse, search, and view information about movies and shows.
+Built with [HTML, CSS And JavaScript ], this project focuses on frontend design and basic functionality to deliver an engaging and responsive user interface.

 Features

-Demo

-Tech Stack

-Setup

-Usage

-Contributing

-License

-Features

-User Authentication: Secure user registration and login.
+User Authentication: Users can sign up, log in, and access personalized features.

-Browse Movies and Shows: Display popular, trending, and recommended content.
+Browse Content: Explore a collection of popular and trending movies and shows.

-Search Functionality: Search for specific movies and shows.
+Search Functionality: Quickly search for specific titles.

-Responsive Design: Optimized for desktop, tablet, and mobile devices.
+Responsive Design: The app is optimized for use on both desktop and mobile devices.

-Play Trailers/Content: Simulated content playback.

-User Profiles: Create and manage multiple profiles.

-My List: Save favorite content for quick access.
+My List: Save favorite content to a personal watchlist for easy access.